I have lived most of my life by letting others tell me how much I was worth.

 Most often though, you are alone.
 Utterly and inconsolably so.
 You live as you dream.
 Alone.
 No matter who sleeps besides you at night.

-And if you have to look in the heart and minds of others for your own sense of self-worth, you’ll be miserable.
+And if you have to look in the heart and minds of others for your own sense of self-worth, you’ll be told over and over again that you’re not worth much.